adsk-duszykf/Adsk.Platform.Toolkit.Typescript/README.md

 A comprehensive TypeScript SDK for Autodesk Platform Services (APS), built using Microsoft Kiota and organized as a monorepo with multiple service-specific packages.

+Those SDKs doesn't only wrap the REST API but also provide higher-level abstractions and **utilities** to simplify common tasks, including a resilient HTTP client with **retry** and **rate limit handling**, authentication management, and more.

 ## 🚀 Quick Start

 1. Install the SDK (select packages as needed):